PosterGen:

 Quantitive Results

-VLM-as-Judge results on design metrics across different poster generation methods, with scores averaged over 10 posters rated on a 1-5 scale.
-The best scores for each design metric are bolded.
+VLM-as-Judge results on aesthetic metrics across different poster generation methods, with scores averaged over 30 posters rated on a 1-5 scale.

 Ablation Study